Hierarchical DLO Routing with Reinforcement Learning and In-Context Vision-language Models: Experiments

-\textbf{Q4}: Comparing against the visual baseline shows that the low-level policy plays a critical role in long-horizon deformable manipulation.
+\textbf{Q4}: Comparing against the heuristic policy shows that the low-level policy plays a critical role in long-horizon deformable manipulation.
 While the heuristic insertion baseline quickly fails due to its lack of environmental awareness, the RL low-level policy adapts actions to task progress and scene dynamics, enabling precise and robust insertions.
-This distinction becomes most evident in the 4-Clip setting, where the visual baseline achieves only 10\% success while our approach reaches 100\%, demonstrating that task-aware low-level skill is essential for scaling to complex scenarios.
+This distinction becomes most evident in the 4/5-Clip setting, where the heuristic policy achieves only 7\% success while our approach reaches 100\%, demonstrating that task-aware low-level skill is essential for scaling to complex scenarios.